 news

-Jan 16, 2023 | We’re pleased to welcome Fina Polat as a new PhD student in the group.
-She’ll be working on the intersection of language models and knowledge graphs. |
+Jan 8, 2024 | We’re pleased to welcome Teresa Liberatore to INDElab as a PhD student in collaboration with the Amsterdam Business School.
+She’s will be working on new methods to study patterns of influence in arts and entertainment. |